Mountain IDEAL Sustainable Destination Training

 - Conduct a self-assessment of their destination and initiate a planning roadmap

-- Receive destination stewardship tools, templates, and resources
+- Receive insights on destination stewardship tools, templates, and resources

 Session One Agenda